hkotek/hkotek.com/index.md

 About me
 --------

-I am a Mellon Postdoctoral Fellow in Linguistics at [McGill University](https://www.mcgill.ca/linguistics/department-linguistics), working on the the syntax and semantics of questions.
-I recently graduated from the [Department of Linguistics and Philosophy at MIT](http://web.mit.edu/linguistics/).
+I am a Mellon Postdoctoral Fellow in Linguistics at [McGill University](https://www.mcgill.ca/linguistics/department-linguistics).
+I received my PhD from the [Department of Linguistics and Philosophy](http://web.mit.edu/linguistics/) at MIT.
 [My dissertation](http://ling.auf.net/lingbuzz/002231/current.pdf?_s=mFXst8rtWr5B1Rhc) proposes a new syntax-semantics for *wh*-questions, focusing mostly on English and German questions, and presenting evidence from offline judgments as well as online sentence processing.
+More recently, I have been expanding my work to the understudies languages Chuj (Mayan) and Tibetan.
+I have also been working on a new theory of intervention effects in *wh*-questions, and using them as a diagnostic of the underlying structure of questions, Association with Focus constructions, and relative clauses.
+To read more about these projects and others, visit my [research page](www.hkotek.com/research).

 Research interests
 ------------------